cambrad3/cambrad3.github.io/index.md

 Using LDA to create new features that reduced the dimensions of the rookie and career features into single metrics, and then using these metrics to predict career performance is novel in our approach.

+We also used Huber regression, elastic net, and gradient boosting to predict career win shares per season.
+In our research, we did not see anyone use these approaches to predict a rookie's career outlook.

 ### Unsupervised

 #### Creating new features